John Killoran and Matt Custer stumbled upon a new authentication technology nearly a decade ago.

 By making it easy to authenticate, donors effortlessly set up accounts and store credit cards, which leads to greater engagement and more repeat donations.
 Today, over 4,000 nonprofits use Snowball to raise more money than ever before.

 Swoop was born

-In 2017, Swoop was born.
-With the widespread adoption of WebSocket technology, we realized we could use the technology developed by Snowball to create a login solution that was more convenient and secure than the password.
-We’ve always been convinced that passwords are the bane of every Internet user and with Swoop we’d found a way to eliminate them.
+With widespread adoption of WebSocket technology, we realized we could use the technology developed by Snowball to make a two-factor authentication that was effortless for the end user.
+We have always been convinced that password-based authentication is the bane of every internet user and with Swoop we’d found a way to eliminate that forever.

 Swoop officially debuted at Disrupt SF(September 2018) and the Gartner Symposium(October 2018) and the response from the industry has been great.
 Over 100 companies have signed up for Swoop and more are signing up everyday.